kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 }
 ```

-This will set the `axis` of the `ratingStackView` correctly when the view first appears.
+This sets the `axis` of the `ratingStackView` correctly when the view first appears.

 ## Where to go from here?

-In this chapter, you continued your dive into stack views and learned about the various properties a stack view uses to position its subviews.
+In this chapter, you continued your dive into stack views and learned about the various properties that a stack view uses to position its subviews.
 Stack views are highly configurable, and there may be more than one way achieve the same result.

-The best way to build on what you've learned is to experiment with various properties for yourself.
-Instead of setting a property and moving on, see how setting other properties affect the layout of views in the stack view.
+The best way to build on what you've learned is to experiment with various properties yourself.
+Instead of setting a property and moving on, see how playing with the other properties affects the layout of views within the stack view.

-One way to speed up your learning is to test yourself, so before you change a property on a stack view, quiz yourself mentally to see if you can visually predict the change that will occur, and then see if your expectations match reality.
+One way to speed up your learning is to test yourself, so before you change a property on a stack view, quiz yourself mentally to see if you can predict the change that will occur, and then see if your expectations match reality.

 Stack views are now your new view hierarchy building blocks.
-Get to know them – and know them well.
+Get to know them — and know them well.
 Really, just make them your new best friend.

 Here are some related videos from WWDC 2015 that may be of interest: